intel-analytics/ipex-llm-tutorial/ch_3_AppDev_Basic/README.md

-# Chatper 3 Application Developmenent: Basics
+# Chatper 3 Application Development: Basics

 This chapter will get you started quickly with BigDL-LLM, and you'll learn how to build your very first LLM application.